FailAcademy/learning/adp-vancouver/_slides/week-04/03-auth-server.md

 # Encryption

 The main tool for information security on the web is encryption.
-There are many different encryption algorithms each with it's own set of tradeoffs.
+There are many different encryption algorithms, each with its own set of tradeoffs.

 **Vocabulary:**